Netflix/falcor/model.md

 //         }
 //     }
 // }
-//@TODO: is this the correct output?  this looks like the deprecated reference way.
 ```

 Note that in the example above each TODO appears only once.
 If we use a Model to set a TODO to false we will observe that the new state will be reflected regardless of where in the JSON Graph we retrieve the TODO's information.